sans-blue-team/DNS-Exfiltrate/README.md

 # DNS-Exfiltrate

-Parses bind query or Private Burp Collaborator logs to exfiltrate data.
+Parses bind query logs or Private Burp Collaborator logs to exfiltrate data.
 Note that you will get more reliable results by specifying the name server via `dig @`...

 It parses native bind query logs, or private Burp Collaborator output, which may be logged via `tee`: